 Recycling cooking oil has some great benefits including:

 Mistakes to Avoid When Disposing of Used Cooking Oil

 It’s just as important to know how NOT to dispose of cooking oil than how to dispose of it.
 There’s no question that used cooking oil is nasty.
 It’s especially true if you’ve been deep-frying food, for example, since there might be lard or vegetable shortening involved in the process—that makes the oil even more dangerous.

 Don’t pour down the sink - even in small amounts

 This might seem like an easy step, but it’s also quite dangerous.
 Even a little cooking oil can clog up the kitchen/sewage pipes.
 If that happens, you’ll have to hire a plumber for repairs, which can be quite expensive.

 If the sewage pipes get clogged up, that can actually affect neighborhood basements due to leaking sewage.

-This is another step you should avoid.
-The reason is it can cause several of the same problems as pouring it down the sink.
+Pouring used cooking oil down the toilet can cause several of the same problems as pouring it down the sink.
 That involves bathroom pipes, sewage pipes, etc.

+One of the key problems is based on basic physics laws: oil and water don’t mix.
+Besides that, the drain line walls will also get damaged.
 Another factor is the oil moves slower than water.
 That, in turn, will cause it to mix with other stuff and clog up the whole piping system.